MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 # ❓ How did you improve performance?

-On the backend, I added compound indexes on the most frequent query fields — tenantId, classId, date for attendance queries — which reduced MongoDB query execution time by 35%.
+On the backend, I added compound indexes on the most frequent query fields — schoolId, classId, date for attendance queries — which reduced MongoDB query execution time by 35%.
 I also used projection to fetch only required fields instead of pulling full documents.
 On the frontend, I implemented lazy loading and code splitting, which improved page load speed by 20%.
 I also built 15+ reusable components that reduced code duplication by 25%.

 # ❓ How do you handle large data (3000 users)?